royoelen/DataQC/README.md

 Performs the following main steps:

 - Genotypes
+  - WGS-specific variant QC filtering (if input is WGS).
+    - WGS-specific variant-level QC (VQSR thresholds, PASS labels, inbreeding coefficients, etc.).
-    - Standard SNP QC filtering (call-rate>0.95, Hardy-Weinberg P>1e-6, MAF>0.01).
+  - Standard variant QC filtering (call-rate>0.95, Hardy-Weinberg P>1e-6, MAF>0.01).
   - Individual-level missingness filter <0.05.
   - Comparison of reported and genetic check, removal of mismatched samples.
   - Removal of samples with unclear genetic sex.
   - Removal of samples with excess heterozygosity (+/-3SD from the mean).
   - Removal of related samples (3d degree relatives).
 From each pair of related samples, one is kept in the data.
   - Visualisation of samples in the genetic reference space, instructions how to remove or split the data in case of multi-ancestry samples.
   - Removal of in-sample genetic outliers.
   - Calculates 10 first genetic principal components (PCs), used in analyses as covariates to correct for population stratification.
 - Gene expression:
   - Aligns sample IDs between genotype samples and gene expression samples.
   - Filters in blood-expressed genes.
   - Replaces array probe IDs with gene IDs.
   - Iteratively checks for expression outliers and removes samples which fail this check.
   - Appropriately normalises the data according to the expression platform used and applies additional inverse normal transformation.
   - Calculates 100 first expression PCs, used in analyses as covariates to correct for unknown variation.
   - Calculates the expression summary statistics for each gene, used to do *post-hoc* QC and gene filtering in the meta-analysis.
 - Additional steps:
   - Removes samples whose genetic sex does not match with the expression of sex-specific genes.
   - Reorders the genotype samples into random order.
   - Organises all the QCd data into the standard folder format.
   - Provides commented `html` QC report which should be used to get an overview of the quality of the data.

 ## Usage information